Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/WRITING_STRATEGY.md

 ## The Conclusion Tone

 ### What We Found (Direct)
-"Our evaluation reveals a 100-fold gap between benchmark claims and clinical reality."
+"Our evaluation reveals a multi‑fold gap (27×–137× depending on scorer) between benchmark claims and clinical reality."

 ### Why It Matters (Urgent)
 "This gap determines whether AI seizure detection can be deployed in hospitals."